linkedin/venice/docs/user_guide/ttl.md

 between each empty push.
 For example, if you schedule a daily empty push, and N = 6 days, then the oldest data in your store will be at least 6 days old, and at most 7 days old.

-The N is the `hybrid-rewind-seconds`, that's a part of hybrid store configuration.
+N can be set up by configuring the `hybrid-rewind-seconds` using venice-admin-tool.
 ### How to enable

 At the moment, there are two ways to perform empty pushes: